Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Introduction

-The above Corollary 1 gives more compactness for the magnetic potential $\vec A$ than has been obtained in Theorem 1.
-Note that $\nabla\times\lt(\nabla\times\vec A\rt)$ is a sum of singular measures supported on the layers, as can be seen from the Euler-Langrange equations \eqref{LDsystem}.
+The above Corollary \ref{cor1} gives more compactness for the magnetic potential of energy minimizers than has been obtained in Theorem \ref{T1} for general sequences with energy upper bound.
+Note that, for minimizers of the Lawrence-Doniach energy, $\nabla\times\lt(\nabla\times\vec A\rt)$ is a sum of singular measures supported on the layers, as can be seen from the Euler-Langrange equations \eqref{LDsystem}.
 As a result, the magnetic potential has less regularity than the order parameters.
+It was proved in \cite{BK} that $A^1$ and $A^2$ can be represented using sum of single layer potentials defined on the layers.
 A major challenge in the analysis of the Lawrence-Doniach model comes from the discrete structure of the problem.
 In the limit as the interlayer distance $s$ tends to zero, we need to show compactness for discrete quantities in the form of the discrete current and Jacobian defined in \eqref{ja}.
-Such compactness results are more difficult to establish for the magnetic potential $\vec A$ for the reason mentioned above.
+Such compactness results are more difficult to establish for the magnetic potential $\vec A$ for the reasons mentioned above.
 It is crucial to understand how the vector field $\vec A$ relates to its traces in this particular context.
-From the Euler-Lagrange equations \eqref{LDsystem}, one can see that $A^1$ and $A^2$ satisfy elliptic equations with singular measure data supported on the layers.
-Bauman-Ko \cite{BK} made a connection between this problem and the single layer potential theory, and proved representation formulas for $A^1$ and $A^2$ using sum of single layer potentials defined on the layers.
-Based on their results, in \cite{BP}, we proved an a priori estimate (see Theorem \ref{prop2.1}) which turns out to be very useful for the analysis of the Lawrence-Doniach model.
-In particular, this estimate gives compactness for discrete quantities involving the traces $\hat A_n$ as $s$ goes to zero.
-A continuous analog of Theorem \ref{prop2.1} is proved in Lemma \ref{l4.1}.
+In \cite{BP}, some powerful a priori estimates for the magnetic potential were established based on the results in \cite{BK}.
+Those estimates turned out to be very useful for the analysis of the Lawrence-Doniach model.